 Patients requiring a general anaesthetic will require an admission booking form as well as the CT request form.

-Information sheets for CT studies and general anaesthesia are available from the Medical Imaging office: Ph (08) 8161 6639.
+Information sheets for CT studies and general anaesthesia are available from SAMI at the WCH – Phone (08) 8161 6639.